CodingNomads/articles/environment-variables/environment-variables.md

 You can access the value of your environment variables anywhere in your project without ever spelling out the actual value of that variable.
 Instead, you can refer to it through the environment variable.

-Because of that you can work with API secrets and passwords throughout your project, and commit all project-relevant code to GitHub while keeping all these secrets safe to yourself.
+That way you can work with API secrets and passwords throughout your project, and commit all project-relevant code to GitHub while keeping all these secrets safe to yourself.

-<h3 id="inspecting-environment-variables">Inspecting Environment Variables</h3>
+<h3 id="inspecting-environment-variables">Inspecting Python Environment Variables</h3>

 Open up your CLI and type `printenv`.
 This will give you a list of all the current environment variables present on your system: